Cost of LivingUpdated May 2026

 Is the Arkansas state average different from Rogers's?

-Arkansas's state average for cost of living is $3,708, which is actually higher than Rogers's $3,659.
-Rogers is one of the more affordable cities within Arkansas for this category.
+Arkansas's state average for cost of living is $3,394, which is lower than Rogers's average of $3,655.
+This means Rogers is on the pricier side even within its own state.

 How can I save money on cost of living in Rogers?